-Filter duplicates: Ignore the duplications by extracting only the first occurrence of compounds from the document.
+Filter duplicates: ignore the duplicates by extracting only the first occurrence of a compound from the document.

 Structure filtering options:

-After clicking on the Finish button extraction started.
-In a case of Similarity with threshold an additional column added to the extracted compound containing the similarity value of the compound.
+After clicking on the Finish button, extraction is started.
+In the case of Similarity with threshold, an additional column is also added to the extracted compound list containing the similarity values.

-Compounds view is capable of handling not only the chemical structures but also the related assay data, properties, comments, etc. You can manually add this information to the compounds lists using the Creat new column function.
+Compounds view is capable of handling not only the chemical structures, but also the related assay data, properties, comments, etc. You can manually add this information to the compounds lists using the Create new column function.